tetrahedronix/essential-script/readme.txt

 * This plugin has known conflit with JetPack Embedded Shortcode.
 You need to disable Embedded Shortcode if you want to use Essential Script and JetPack together.

 ### TODO
-- Allow the use of wp_enqueue_scripts where is possible.
-It requires a checkbox.
 - Support for Shortcodes
 - Move the CodeEditor in its own namespace.
 - Use CodeMirror addons.